wernerglinka/metalsmith-markdown-partials/README.md

 Markdown fragments are inserted into the contents of a page markdown file by replacing an include marker with markdown partials.
 This allows for modular markdown and promotes reuse of content.

+## Features
+- This plugin supports both ESM and CommonJS environments with no configuration needed:
+  - ESM: `import mdPartials from 'metalsmith-markdown-partials'`
+  - CommonJS: `const mdPartials = require('metalsmith-markdown-partials')`

 ## Installation

 ```js